ankii08/Hungry-Tiger-Food-App/README.md

 ## About

-Tiger Bitesis a mobile-first web application currently used by users at the University of the South to share surplus food across campus.
+Tiger Bites is a mobile-first web application currently used by users at the Sewanee:University of the South to share surplus food across campus.
 The platform aims to reduce food waste by 40% while fostering community connections through food sharing.

 ## Demo Screenshots